codeplaysoftware/portDNN/README.md

 mkdir build && cd build
 cmake .. -DComputeCpp_DIR=/path/to/computecpp
 # Compile SYCL-DNN
-make -j`nproc`
+make -j$(nproc)
 ```

 ### Sample Code

 The "samples" directory contains sample code for the 2D convolution and pooling
 operations offered by SYCL-DNN.
 These binaries are compiled when building SYCL-DNN
 using CMake.

 ### Running the SYCL-DNN Tests